nerves-keyboard/xebow/README.md

 ## Booting the Keybow

 Remove the MicroSD card and insert it into the keybow.
-Plug the kebow into the computer and wait for it to boot.
+Plug the keybow into the computer and wait for it to boot.
 Once booted, the keypad should begin cycling all keys through a rainbow of colors.